-Your mortgage lender might give you a 3 month or 6 month forbearance where they can add your delinquent payments to the back of your mortgage loan.
+Your mortgage lender might give you a 3 month or 6-month forbearance where they can add your delinquent payments to the back of your mortgage loan.

-- You will be surprised how much your lender will want to work with you if you contact them while you are current with your mortgage payments.
+- You will be surprised how much your lender will want to work with you if you contact them while you are current with your mortgage payments

 Your mortgage lender might even offer you a mortgage loan modification where they will decrease your monthly payments.

-Short Sale And PreForeclosure Sale
+Short Sale And Pre-Foreclosure Sale

-You may qualify for a preforeclosure sale or short sale to avoid full foreclosure by selling your home for an amount that is less than your mortgage amount.
+You may qualify for a pre-foreclosure sale or short sale to avoid full foreclosure by selling your home for an amount that is less than your mortgage amount.

 Deed In Lieu Of Foreclosure FAQ